2021 Numerals Arrive In New York’s Times Square & Signal An End To 2020

 The 2021 numerals have arrived in New York’s Times Square, a signal that will put an official end to the tumultuous year of 2020.
 ABC 7 New York has reported that the giant, 7-foot-tall structure that will herald the next 365 days arrived at the crossroads of the world at 11 a.m. on December 21.
 The news site reported that the sign takes nearly 526 energy-efficient LED bulbs to light up.

 The numerals made a trip to the Big Apple after a coast-to-coast trip that began in California.
-The sign was driven more than 5,000 miles through 15 states to get to the center of New York City according to Times Square producer Jeff Strauss, who shared to PIX11 that the sign was met by cheers throughout its journey.
+The sign was driven more than 5,000 miles through 15 states to get to the center of New York City, according to Times Square producer Jeff Strauss, who shared to PIX11 that the sign was met by cheers throughout its journey.

 “As these numerals were being driven across the country by Kia drivers, people along the way at every stop were cheering,” Tim said.
 “Everyone can’t wait until 2020 is over.”